nginx/unit-docs/source/howto/docker.rst

 This command assumes your configuration is stored as :file:`config.json` in the container-mounted directory on the host; if the file defines a listener on port :samp:`8000`, your app is now accessible on port :samp:`8080` of the host.
-For details of the Unit configuration, see :ref:`configuration-mgmt`.
+For details of the Unit configuration, see :ref:`Configuration
+<configuration-api>`.

 .. note::